shmool/nggirls-hackalearn-aae16/src/pages/index.md

     background_image_repeat: repeat
     background_image_size: auto
     background_image_opacity: 15
-  - type: features_section
-    features:
-      - title: Static Web Apps
-        content: >
-          The new service by Azure takes care of all the necessary details of deployment.
-It takes your project straight from GitHub, adds SSL certificate, provides user management (authentication and
-          authorization) out of the box, enables seamless integration with your API, and more.
-        image: images/feature-1.jpg
-        image_alt: Feature 1 placeholder image
-        media_position: right
-        media_width: sixty
-      - title: Azure Functions
-        content: >
-          Write backend functions that connect your front end with backend services such as DB, or perform heavy or confidential logic in a secure environment.
-These functions can be triggered by HTTP requests, database actions, and more.
-        image: images/feature-2.jpg
-        image_alt: Feature 2 placeholder image
-        media_position: left
-        media_width: sixty
-      - title: Cosmos DB
-        content: >
-          With this NoSQL database your application can scale and grow without the need to to update your schema.
-Cosmos DB comes with different "flavors" (APIs) that let you use a DB language you're familiar with.
-        image: images/feature-3.jpg
-        image_alt: Feature 3 placeholder image
-        media_position: right
-        media_width: sixty
-    feature_padding_vert: large
-    align: center
-    padding_top: none
-    background_color: none
   - type: cta_section
     title: Current price is only $49.
 The price will increase soon!
     actions: